 If you are a frequent consumer of Mexican cuisine, I’m sure you have had refried beans many times before.
 It is very commonly included in meals as a side, along with rice and some fresh lettuce.

 Refried beans are traditionally cooked in lard in order to get that signature, delicious refried bean taste.
-Neutral oil or bacon grease are commonly used instead of lard, but I highly recommend using lard for the best results.
+Neutral oil or bacon grease are commonly used instead, but I highly recommend using lard for the best results.
 If you can’t find it or prefer not to use it, my second suggestion would be neutral oil.
 I would stay away from bacon grease mainly because the taste is very strong and will overpower the refried beans.
 They will just taste like bacon, in my opinion.

 Pinto beans- I highly recommend starting this recipe off with loose dry pinto beans instead of canned.
 You can definitely get canned to save some time, but fresh of course will taste better.
 I soak my beans over night to make the boiling process faster.
 You can also use black beans!

 Aromatics- Garlic, onion, and jalapeno.
 The jalapeno is optional- I think it adds good flavor but do not be worried about it being spicy.